konfidence-project/example-app/README.md

 ./build-and-transfer-ocm.sh
 ```

-> **Note:** The build script only handles Steps 2 and 3 (OCM components and vector).
+> **Note:** The build script only handles Steps 2 and 3 (OCM component and vector).
 You still need to push kustomizations manually (Step 1) before running the script.

 ##### Step 4: Deploy Stage to Konfidence